rjmurph2241/baseboard-heating-thermostat/README.md

 ### Installing It On The Wall
 As I am not an electrician, I don't want to give detailed instructions on how to install.
 The basics are:
-1. Make sure the power is turned off at the breaker :warning:
+1. :warning: Make sure the power is turned off at the breaker :warning:
-1. Check again that the power is turned off :warning:
+1. :warning: Check again that the power is turned off :warning:
-1. Use a non-contact voltage tester to make sure theres no power!
+1. :warning: Use a non-contact voltage tester to make sure theres no power!
 (Seriously this is important!) :warning:
 1. Connect the wires appropriately.
 1. Screw in the switch